 Even if you don’t have a website yet, there are opportunities to grow your business online.
 Growing your email list is a good start but it’s not a long-term solution.

-Building a website that successfully promote your brand online takes time.
+Building a website that successfully promotes your brand online takes the right strategy.
 Building an audience and reaching customers takes time but is worth it.
 With great content, you’ll have a residual source of leads for your business.

 Eventually, you’ll want to have a professional brand website that not only looks good but helps drive customers to you.
-If you haven’t yet planned for growing your brand online, now is the time to talk about how it will help grow your business.
+If you haven’t yet planned for how your website can grow your business online, we’re available to help with your web design project and to discuss an effective strategy.

 It takes time to grow your brand online but with the proper framework and support, you’ll grow your reach to customers who will grow your business.